 The Healthcare Team

 Dietary management of malabsorption disorders like CSID can be challenging.
-Talk to your doctor and a registered dietitian about what foods may cause digestion problems.
+Talk to your healthcare provider and a registered dietitian about what foods may cause digestion problems.
 Ask about alternatives.
 Learn how to read food labels and what to avoid.
 Be aware of possible sugar content of medicines, if needed.

 In children, challenges increase as they begin to exert more independence.
-As a parent or care provider you will want to work with your child’s doctor to understand the condition and related limitations.
+As a parent or care provider you will want to work with your child’s healthcare provider to understand the condition and related limitations.
 This will provide you with the knowledge and ability to manage the child’s symptoms and needs.

 At any age, working together with your healthcare providers will help ensure that proper nutrition is maintained while at the same time keeping symptoms under control.